Steering and handling diagnostic guide

 Why does my car pull left?

-Common causes include tyre pressure, alignment, tyre wear, suspension wear or brake drag.
+Common causes include tyre pressure, alignment, tyre pull, uneven tyre wear, suspension wear, steering faults, brake drag or normal road camber.

 Why does it pull only when braking?

-That often points toward brake imbalance, sticking caliper, worn discs or suspension movement.
+That often points towards brake imbalance, a sticking caliper, worn discs, brake hose problems or suspension movement under braking load.

 Can low tyre pressure cause pulling?